 Esselstyn’s recommended diet is very simple.
 The rules are strict, but they aren’t complicated or ambiguous.
 There’s no guesswork.
 There’s no need to count calories or measure what you eat.
 You can eat as much as you want.
 You simply don’t put certain items into your body at all, ever.
 So either you’re following the plan, or you aren’t.
 There are no cheat days.
 Because of the simplicity, Esselstyn’s patients can generally comply with the requirements.

-Esselstyn’s solution is heart disease is 100% dietary.
+Esselstyn’s solution to heart disease is 100% dietary.
 No exercise needed.
 No group therapy sessions.
 No affirmations.
 There are other doctors who’ve been seeing great results with similar diets, but they take a more holistic approach by incorporating meditation and other mind-body practices.
 Esselstyn’s approach only changes what you eat.
 That does the job, and he provides data to show the results, both short-term and long-term.

 What kind of success rate is Dr. Esselstyn seeing?
 He reports that about 99% of his patients who comply with the program are reversing their heart disease.
 Not only that, he’s finding that this way of eating is making his patients heart-attack proof in the long run.
 Once their cholesterol levels get low enough (below 150 total cholesterol and below 80 for LDLs), they stop having heart attacks altogether.